lavanya-sood/Thesis_EducationalInterface/README.md

 1. Setup a MongoDB Account.
 Follow [this tutorial](https://www.youtube.com/watch?v=esKNjzDZItQ ) to learn how to set up an account on MondoDB.
 2. Create a new database called 'Module'
-3. Use the json files that are located in the *Database* and upload them into the databse as collections with the same name as the file.
+3. Use the json files that are located in the *data* and upload them into the databse as collections with the same name as the file.
 Watch [this video](https://www.youtube.com/watch?v=IjAflHMkuzk) for more information on how to do this
 4. **IMPORTANT:**  In the file backend/index.js change the `CONNECTION_URL` to the URL of your own MongoDB database otherwise you will not be able to see the changes.

 ### Database Setup: